Redis Security Boundaries for Multi-Tenant Applications

 ACL -. cross-tenant access denied .-> X[NOPERM]

-Diagnostic Triage & Boundary Auditing
+Diagnostic Triage and Boundary Auditing

 When cross-tenant access is suspected, immediate forensic triage must bypass application logs and query Redis directly.
 The ACL LOG command captures rejected commands, unauthorized user contexts, and key-space violations with millisecond precision.